tushar251095/StoryApp/README.md

 Steps to install

-1. Clone the StoryApp_JavaScriptArray application.
+1. Clone the StoryApp application.
-2. Open it in vs Code and run command npm install
+2. Open StoryApp_JavaScriptArray folder in vs Code and run command npm install
 3. then run npm start
 4. Then in browser run the http://localhost:3000/
 5. If you see landing page you are good to go.